rcl-ssl/docs/apicore/models.md

 # Challenge

-Represents a challenge thst is used to validate the SSL/TLS certificate order
+Represents a challenge that is used to validate the SSL/TLS certificate order

 | Parameter | Description | Type
 | --- | --- |--- |